Contents:

 2003 Illinois Quarter Error List

-Of course, this year's 25-cent piece is no exception and is far from a perfect coin in terms of minting errors: the quarter is rife with minting defects, and some of them are spectacular and costly.
+Of course, this year's 25-cent piece is no exception and is far from a perfect coin in terms of minting errors, and some of them are spectacular and costly.
 Here are some of them:

 2003 P Rim Burr Error